 Considering the excellent price and convenient folding design, the Ultrasport F-Bike is a sturdy model that provides a reasonably difficult workout.
 Like other folding models, it's not suitable for intense workouts, but for getting a sweat up while watching TV it provides great value.
 By extension, we also think it's the best folding exercise bike under £100, which is one of the price points people look at for this type of equipment.

-If you're looking for the best magnetic folding exercise bike, the Roger Black Gold Folding Magnetic is one of our top recommendations.
-With an affordable price, easy-to-fold design and 3kg flywheel (instead of a basic belt design), it provides excellent value for money.
+If you're looking for the best magnetic folding exercise bike, but also like the idea of buying a versatile fitness machine, then the Slim Cycle is one of our top recommendations.
+With an affordable price, easy-to-fold design, and built-in resistance bands, it provides excellent value for money.

-The Gold is built with a magnetic resistance (click here for our guide to resistance types) via the small flywheel.
+The Slim Cycle is built with a magnetic resistance (click here for our guide to resistance types) via the small 1.5kg flywheel.
 This provides a quieter and smoother workout than frictional models, and also means the bike doesn't require as much maintenance.

 Aside from the magnetic resistance, the bike comes with a simple monitor showing distance, time, speed and calories burned.
 There are also hand grip pulse sensors on both handlebars.

 A dial below the monitor allows you to set the resistance level, while the seat is adjustable to suit both small and taller riders.
-There are also mobility wheels to make it easier to move around the home and a maximum user weight of 100kg.
+There are also transportation wheels to make it easier to move around the home and a maximum user weight of 135kg.

-We think the Roger Black Gold is one of the best folding exercise bikes on the market - but that doesn't mean there aren't some drawbacks.
+We think the Slim Cycle is one of the best folding exercise bikes on the market - but that doesn't mean there aren't some drawbacks.
 The LCD screen is basic and doesn't have built in programmes, although you wouldn't expect it to have this considering the low price.
 It's also not the sturdiest bike on the market, so don't expect to be sprinting at high speeds without wobbling, and the higher resistances won't challenge experienced riders.

-Overall, the Roger Black Gold Folding exercise bike is a great option for people who want a piece of gym equipment that's easy to store.
+Overall, the Slim Cycle folding exercise bike is a great option for people who want a versatile piece of gym equipment that's easy to store.
 It's not designed for high intensity workouts, but for smooth steady-state training it provides excellent value for money.

-Another excellent option is the Roger Black Folding Exercise Bike.
+Another excellent option is the Pro Fitness FEB2000 Folding Exercise Bike.
 It's designed to save space and provide durable performance, and comes with a heavier flywheel than most foldable models.
-It's also cheaper than the Roger Black Gold - albeit with a lighter flywheel.
+It's also cheaper than the Slim Cycle - albeit without the extra resistance bands.

-The first thing to note about the Roger Black is that it's a magnetic resistance bike with eight resistance levels.
-This provides a smooth and quiet workout that's perfect for watching TV or listening to the radio.
-It also comes with grip pulse sensors, basic LCD console and an adjustable seat - although it has a maximum user weight of 100kg.
+The first thing to note about the Pro Fitness is that it uses a manual adjustment dial to change the magnetic resistance system.
+Magnetic resistance is smoother and quieter than frictional, but is generally less challenging on cheaper bikes.
+It also comes with grip pulse sensors, basic LCD console, and an adjustable seat - although it has a maximum user weight of 100kg.

-Aside from the magnetic resistance system, the bike is built with self-levelling pedals and a relatively heavy 2.5kg flywheel.
+Aside from the magnetic resistance system, the bike is built with self-levelling pedals and a relatively heavy 3kg flywheel.
 For an upright, recumbent or spin cycle this would be considered very lightweight, but for a folding bike flywheel it's actually heavier than most.
 This means it can provide a more difficult workout.
-It also folds away to a size of 140 x 41 x 17cm, so it's easy to store.
+It also folds away to a size of 140 x 42 x 41cm and has transportation wheels, so it's easy to store.

-In summary, the Roger Black Folding Exercise Bike is an excellent model that's stable, durable and provides a decent workout.
-It's virtually silent when in use, due to the magnetic resistance system, and is easy to assemble.
+In summary, the Pro Fitness FEB2000 Exercise Bike is an excellent foldable model that's stable, durable and provides a decent workout.
+It's quiet when in use, due to the magnetic resistance system, and is easy to assemble.
 The seat is also more comfortable than we've come to expect from a folding bike.
+Just don't expect it to generate enough resistance for tough workouts.

 4. Klarfit Azura Folding Training Bike